 To see how easy it is to make this homemade spice mix, just watch the video in the recipe card at the bottom of this post!

-Authentic Garam Masala Recipe + Video
+Garam Masala Recipe + Video

-- ½ cup cumin seeds (or 10 tbsp ground cumin)
+- ½ cup cumin seeds (or 10 tablespoon ground cumin)

-- 3 tbsp coriander seeds (or 11 ¼ tsp ground coriander)
+- 3 tablespoon coriander seeds (or 11 ¼ teaspoon ground coriander)

 - 6 bay leaves